GregoryBevan/escape-camp-codelab/docs/#4-focus-on-domain-and-business.md

         .put("updatedAt", "$enrolledAt")
         .set("contestants", genericObjectMapper.valueToTree(contestants)))
 ```
 Note that the event contains only the fields that we create or update.
-You'll understand soon why.
+You'll understand soon why 😉.

 ### Correct the compilation error in `GameProjectionSubscriber`
 If you try to build the project now, you should notice a compilation error in the `GameProjectionSubscriber` class.
-This is due to the missing branch in the `when` statement.
+This is due to the missing branch in the `when` statement (in Kotlin `when` matching are always exhaustive).
 To correct this
 - **Open the `GameProjectionSubscriber` class in package `me.elgregos.escapecamp.game.infrastructure.projection`**
 - **Create an `updateGame()` function**